 Under the bill, for each collection site it uses, a battery stewardship organization must (1) provide suitable collection containers that are separated from other solid waste or (2) make mutually agreeable alternative arrangements to collect the batteries at a site.
-The organization must also provide the site with free training, signs, safety guidance, and educational materials.
+The organization must also provide the site with, at no cost, training, signs, safety guidance, and educational materials.